A Social Experiment in First Impressions

 The power of ‘thin-slicing’ and First Impressions

 All of the above are examples and theories of social first impressions.
-It is undeniable how important first impressions are in our professional, personal and dating world, not to mention many other facets of life.
-Whether it is important to alter how we present our first impressions to others, is our own choice based on what we value.
-It is also an personal choice for us to decide how much weight and influence our first impressions of others offer us.
-I question how much of this is visual and how much is energetic?
-Can we alter our energetic first impression setting how they will judge us?
-My experience demonstrates that we can shift our energetic imprint through a meditation practice with the correct training.
+It is undeniable how important first impressions are in our professional, personal, and dating world, not to mention many other facets of life.
+Whether it is important to alter how we present our first impressions to others is our own choice based on what we value.
+It is also a personal choice for us to decide how much weight and influence our first impressions of others offer us.
+I question how much of this is visual and how much is energetic.
+Can we alter our energetic first impression, setting how they will judge us?
+My experience demonstrates that we can shift our energetic imprint through meditation practice with the correct training.

 What is loudest for you when meeting someone new through the first impressions you feel in your mind and body?
 Do you trust your first impressions?